What a fabulous day! The sun is glorious and there is a slight breeze – great walking weather and what better way to discover the area.

 The lighthouse is a few minutes walk around and up the peninsula.
 The area is deserted and we are the only people there.
 We sit and rest on the lighthouse wall and admire the beautiful view.
 The breeze is just perfect.

-The walk back to Korissia gives the opportunity to take photographs of more flowers and we also spot a bench overlooking the deep St Nikolause Bay which I had read is a great spot to watch the sunset.
+The walk back to Korissia gives the opportunity to take photographs of more flowers and we also spot a bench overlooking the deep St Nikolaos Bay which I had read is a great spot to watch the sunset.
+This vantage point gives you one of the best views of the bay.
 We’ll be back there later!

 Once back at Korissia we have a nice treat.